jr-codes/cli-rewire/README.md

 ## 📝 Usage

-First, install each CLI you want to rewire into you project.
+First, `npm install` each CLI you want to rewire into you project.

 Then, make a script file for each CLI.
 For example, if you wanted to rewire [Jest](https://github.com/facebook/jest) to use a custom config by default: